-- An even more striking example of a background that contrasts with the subject is the two images of a Pebble Beach-winning Talbot Lago.
+- An even more striking example of a background that contrasts with the subject is the Pebble Beach-winning Talbot Lago pictured below.
 In this shoot I wanted to present the car as art, and knew the yellow of this sulfur pit would really make the Type 150C’s silhouette and silver and blue paint pop.
 This composition is especially effective because of our fourth tip: the background is uniform and simple, so nothing distracts the viewer’s eye from seeing the car’s shape—which is especially important with a vehicle most people don’t get the chance to see in person.

 Where you position the car in the photo can make a difference.
 In this case, having the Jaguar close to the viewer, and in the corner of the photo, gives it additional “oomph.”

 6. A Ferrari FXX is the subject of our next tip.
 While the airport setting is not particularly fussy, there is still a fence “growing out of the car,” and white buildings in the background that slightly lead one’s eye astray.
 To minimize the impact of those distractions, I first went down low to use the Ferrari to shield most of the background.
 Afterward I climbed up a ladder and shot downward to eliminate the background completely, and this viewpoint brought out an intriguing angle, one where you more clearly see the FXX’s “face.”
 So our sixth tip is experiment with the height from which you photograph.
 Don’t always keep it the same, for there is no telling what you will find by changing the altitude of your viewpoint.

 To help unclutter the background behind the Ferrari FXX, a low point of view hid most of it behind the car.

 A photo from above a car’s roofline often yields good results.
 Here we get a striking image on the FXX, helped by a simple background.
 Wetting down the pavement would have made this image even more dramatic.